toji/toji.dev/webgpu-best-practices/render-bundles.md

 ### Indirect Draws

-Being able to move and manipulate so many elements of the scene is powerful, but there's times where the draw calls themselves need to be updated to accomodate the desired effect.
+Being able to move and manipulate so many elements of the scene is powerful, but there's times where the draw calls themselves need to be updated to accommodate the desired effect.
 Consider, for example, particle effects.
 It's not unusual to have the number of particles change over the lifetime of the effect as new particle as spawned and existing particles expire.
 Since we can't alter the calls made in a render bundle this would seem to exclude something like particle effects from being included in the bundle, right?

 No!
 Fortunately for us WebGPU includes a feature known as "indirect drawing".
 Executed with the `drawIndirect()` and `drawIndexedIndirect()` commands, indirect draws function exactly like a normal draw call but with the critical difference that the arguments for the call are read from a buffer instead of being passed directly.